Elias Díaz Player Props: Rockies vs. Astros

 Elias Díaz At The Plate

-- Among qualified batters in MLB play, he ranks 24th in batting average, 65th in on-base percentage, and 60th in slugging.
+- Among the qualified hitters, he ranks 35th in batting average, while his on-base percentage ranks 73rd and he is 68th in slugging.

-- In 36.5% of his games this year, Diaz has had at least one RBI.
-He's picked up more than one in 17.6% and driven in three or more of his team's runs in four contests.
+- In 36.0% of his games this year, Diaz has picked up at least one RBI.
+In 13 of those games (17.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

-- In 23 of 74 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 23 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.